-Cumulative exam scores + (assignment points x = 10) = raw score
+Cumulative exam scores + (assignment points x 10) = raw score

 Because exams are worth up to 100 points and assignments up to 4 points each, the maximum raw score is 500.
 10 raw points (2% of the raw point total) may be deducted for each missed weekly interaction.
+3 raw points (0.6% of the raw point total) are deducted for each day of an extension beyond the course deadline.

-Extra credit may be available for certain in-class activities as may be announced by the instructor.
+Extra credit may be available for certain in class activities, high class participation and high message board participation, as may be announced by the instructor.
 Penalties for missed weekly interactions and/or for extensions are applied at the discretion of the instructor and/or the administration of NPC.